Pushmataha County Historical Society

-The Pushmataha County Historical Society is a historical society devoted to collecting and preserving the history of Pushmataha County, Oklahoma.
+The Pushmataha County Historical Society is a historical society devoted to collecting and preserving the history of Pushmataha County, Oklahoma, United States.
 It is headquartered in the historic Frisco Depot in Antlers, Oklahoma, which it operates as a public museum.

 Origin of the society

 Although Pushmataha County was created on November 16, 1907 – the day of Oklahoma’s statehood – no historical society was established for almost 80 years.
 On January 20, 1984 a group interested in preserving the history of the county met at the Diamond Steak House in Antlers to found a historical society.
 At this meeting the following offices were established and the following officers elected: Carl Wood, president; Dorothy Arnote West, vice president; Jimi Moyer Cocke, treasurer; and Anne Halley Smallwood, secretary.
 John Cocke and Mary Olive Wood were elected as directors.

 The organization’s first meeting was held on April 10, 1984 at which a constitution and by-laws were adopted.
 Incorporation as a not-for-profit entity had already been established.

 A general membership drive began at once, and proved successful.